Cross-Modality Sub-Image Retrieval using Contrastive Multimodal Image Representations: Conclusion

 \section{Conclusion}

-We present a novel, data-independent approach for the challenging task of reverse image search across modalities, and evaluate it on BF and SHG microscopy images used in histopathology.
+We present a novel, data-independent approach for the challenging task of instance-level reverse image search across modalities without labels, and evaluate it on BF and SHG microscopy images used in histopathology.
 We combine the power of deep learning to generate representations for images of different modalities, with robust classical methods of feature extraction to create a BoW.
-We observe that an existing approach, extracting shape descriptors relying on Krawtchouk moments, is unsuitable for BF and SHG images, and that in order to use representation learning or I2I to bridge between modalities, it is essential that the learnt representations are equivariant under the transformations between corresponding images.
+Finally, we add re-ranking to further boost the retrieval success.
+Our proposed method outperforms two most recent approaches applicable to instance-level retrieval across BF and SHG modalities.
+Through a replacement study we confirm its efficacy and superiority over other design choices.
+We observe that using shape descriptors relying on Krawtchouk moments is inferior to BoW models for retrieval of BF and SHG images, and that in order to apply representation learning or I2I to bridge between modalities, it is essential that the learned representations are equivariant under the transformations between corresponding images.
 Furthermore, we show that it is crucial to use translation- and rotation-invariant feature extractors such as SIFT and SURF.
-The proposed combination of CoMIR and SURF together with re-ranking reaches a 75.4\% top-10 success rate to retrieve BF query images in a set of SHG images, and 83.6\% to retrieve SHG query images within the set of BF images.
+Future work includes testing the pipeline on other modalities, and developing an improved feature selection and matching procedure tailored specifically for CoMIR type representations.
+In addition, the interplay between the raw modalities and their CoMIRs can be further explored, to assess if a fused utilization can yield further improvements.